geraldaungst/exandria-campaign/30 Plot Threads/Port Damali Murders.md

 created: 2025-09-28
 context:
 ---
 # Core Information

 ## The Port Damali Murders

-### **The Setup**
+### **The Background Context**

-[[Korfel Withrethin]], a merchant with criminal ties who had purchased exclusive patronage of [[Hesterian Shyr (Dot)]] from [[Grisul Adder]]'s brothel, discovered that Hesterian planned to escape with her lover [[Xanaphia Lothliss]].
-Xanaphia, jealous of Hesterian's patronage and wanting luxury for herself, betrayed the escape plan to Korfel in exchange for becoming his new patron.
+[[Korfel Withrethin]], a merchant with criminal ties, had purchased exclusive patronage of [[Hesterian Shyr (Dot)]] from [[Grisul Adder]]'s brothel for a substantial sum.
+Korfel was possessive and controlling, wanting sole ownership of Hesterian, which she deeply resented.
+The patronage system had created tension between Hesterian and her lover [[Xanaphia Lothliss]], as Xanaphia was jealous of the luxury and comfort that came with having a patron.

-### **The Plan**
+### **The Escape Plan**

+In a fit of panic at the prospect of permanent ownership, Hesterian planned to escape with Xanaphia.
+She intended to sell expensive gifts from Korfel and use the money to travel to another city, creating new identities as traveling musicians.
+However, Xanaphia was reluctant to leave, coveting the luxury that patronage could provide.

+### **The Betrayal**

+Driven by jealousy and anger at Hesterian's willingness to "throw away" what she desperately wanted, Xanaphia betrayed the escape plan to Korfel.
+To avoid arousing suspicion about her own relationship with Hesterian, she lied and told Korfel that Hesterian was planning to flee with "one of the madam's stable boys" ([[Rylan Estevez]]).

+### **The Trap**

-Xanaphia and Korfel devised a trap to draw Hesterian to a neutral location.
-Xanaphia told Hesterian she would wait at a tavern down the road from Korfel's home for a "last hurrah" celebration before their supposed escape.
-The plan was for Xanaphia to lure Hesterian to a room above the tavern where Korfel waited to exact revenge.
+Korfel and Xanaphia devised a plan to draw Hesterian to a neutral location where Korfel could exact revenge:

+- **The Cover Story:** Xanaphia would invite Hesterian for a "last hurrah" celebration at a tavern down the road from Korfel's home
+- **The Timing:** Korfel would pretend to be called away on business, providing cover for the supposed escape
+- **The Location:** A tavern where Xanaphia could lure Hesterian to a rented room above the main floor
+- **The Exchange:** In return for this betrayal, Xanaphia would receive Korfel's patronage

 ### **The Murders**